alainglez/go-smoke/README.md

 /users/register,         Post,                Creates a new user, e.g. chefdeliveryusr

-/users/login,            Post,                User logs in to the system, which returns a JWT if loggin is successful.
+/users/login,            Post,                User logs in to the system, which returns a JWT if login is successful.

 /sites,                  Post,                Creates a new site.
 E.g. www.carnival.com, www.carnival.co.uk, ww4.uatcarnival.com